Wednesday, July 17, 2024

 Of course, we all assumed that Big Mama was a relation of some kind, but we didn't really know who she was.
 My grandfather said she was not a direct ancestor, but an aunt or a cousin.
 Since my great-grandmother hung on to this portrait, I thought she must be a relation on that branch of the family.
 And it must be someone who had money to be able to afford such an elaborate portrait.
 The Scriveners did not have that kind of money.
 My grandfather also dredged up a recollection that she was an English lady who had married into the family.

 I found a clue from my great aunt Effie Gwynn Bowie, who was as devoted a family historian as her sister Louise and had written that history down in her monumental work--Across the Years in Prince George's County.
 Aunt Effie recounted that her great-uncle, John McMullan, had married a woman from Cornwall, England--Mary Kette/Kilte Newton, the daughter of Edward Newton and Mary Kette or Kilte.
 Aunt Effie said that Mary was born in 1826 and died in Baltimore in 1886.
-Unfortunately, she did not offer evidence for this, but she could have gotten the information directly from Uncle John McMullan who lived in Baltimore until his death in 1903 or from one of his children.
+Unfortunately, she did not offer evidence for this, but she could have gotten the information directly from Uncle John McMullan himself, who lived in Baltimore until his death in 1903, or from one of his children.

 So, I went to work to see what I could find out about Mary and if she was indeed Big Mama.